kaija/mlops-stack/{{cookiecutter.project_name}}/.mlops-setup-scripts/README.md

 * Have permission to manage AWS IAM users and attached IAM policies (`"iam:*"` permissions) in the current AWS account.
   If you lack sufficient permissions, you'll see an error message describing any missing permissions when you run the setup scripts below.
 If that occurs, contact your AWS account admin to request any missing permissions.
+  {% elif cookiecutter.cloud == "gcp" -%}
+* Have permission to manage GCP service account and attached IAM permission in the current GCP account.
+  If you lack sufficient permissions, you'll see an error message describing any missing permissions when you run the setup scripts below.
+If that occurs, contact your GCP account admin to request any missing permissions.
 {%- endif %}

 {% if cookiecutter.cloud == "azure" -%}